 --plugin-load is given again.

-persists only for one server invocation.
+persists for a single server invocation.

 --plugin-load enables plugins to